-What if President Palin’s NSA was the one that had “ a secret backdoor into its vast databases under a legal authority enabling it to search for US citizens’ email and phone calls without a warrant”?
+What if President Palin’s NSA was the one that had “ secret backdoor into its vast databases under a legal authority enabling it to search for US citizens’ email and phone calls without a warrant”?
 What if it was Palin’s NSA that had access to information on 75% of internet traffic?
 What if Palin’s NSA collected every single email and text message that entered or left the country?
 What if Palin’s Director of National Intelligence had lied to Congress about government surveillance?

-What if it was Palin’s executive branch flexing XKeyscore (which collects “nearly everything a user does“) and PRISM to track, monitor and collect internet data from around the planet?
+What if it was Palin’s executive branch flexing XKeyscore (which collects “nearly everything user does“) and PRISM to track, monitor and collect internet data from around the planet?
 What would be the comfort level of most Democrats?

-What if President Palin was heading up the executive branch and it was her administration using the Insider Threat program to wage a war on whistleblowers?
+What if President Palin was heading up the executive branch and it was her administration using the Insider Threat program to wage war on whistleblowers?
 What if Palin’s executive apparatus was the one recommending and encouraging falsifying legal documentation to cover up the trail of surveillance used in domestic criminal cases?
 How would even centrist democrats react to Palin’s NSA getting busted for lying to the public about how many protections there really are for individual civil liberties?
 What would be the Democratic Establishment’s response to President Palin and the creeping, punishing surveillance complex?